• Skip to main content

 19. Visit an animal sanctuary.

-20. Find a few vegan bloggers to follow.
+20. Find a great vegan podcast to listen to.

 21. If you can, join a CSA or shop at a farmers market.